-In this paper we are going to show a full derivation of the generalized Langevin dynamics including the inertial term and the above mentioned modified noise strength starting from a Hamiltonian that includes the bath degrees of freedom as well as the system.
-We would follow here a formalism due to Zwanzig \cite{zwan}.
-It would be shown that if there exists a local conformation dependent coupling of the system to the harmonic bath the mesoscopic dynamics of the system can have the stochastic noise of the modified form.
-In the following we first summarize the results of the generalized Langevin dynamics (which has been derived in details in ref.\cite{ari2}) in order to gain an idea about exactly what type of a local equilibrium is expected.
+In this paper we are going to show a full derivation of the generalized Langevin dynamics including the inertial term and the above mentioned modified noise strength starting from a Hamiltonian that includes bath degrees of freedom as well as the system.
+We will follow here a formalism due to Zwanzig \cite{zwan}.
+It will be shown that if there exists a local conformation dependent coupling of the system to the harmonic bath the mesoscopic dynamics of the system will have the stochastic noise of the modified form.
+In the following we first summarize the results of the generalized Langevin dynamics (which has been obtained in details in ref.\cite{ari2}) in order to gain an idea about exactly what type of an equilibrium scenario is expected.
 After that, we would present a derivation of this generalized Langevin dynamics using the microscopic Hamiltonian.
 In the end we present a discussion.